ssemihyyavuz/cv-analyzer/README.md

 1. User uploads a file and optionally provides a job description
 2. Data is sent to Next.js API route `/api/upload`
 3. API forwards the file and job description to Flask backend at `/analyze`
-4. Backend processes the file:
-   * Checks for selectable text with PyPDF2
-   * If needed, uses Gemini 1.5 Flash/Pro for OCR
+4. Backend processes the file using Gemini 1.5 Flash/Pro for OCR
 5. Extracted text (and job description if provided) is sent to Mistral Large model
 6. Analysis results are returned to the frontend
 7. Frontend displays formatted results, including job match if applicable